Step 7.3

 • It is up front and transparent – whether it is the organisation’s values and vision, costs, policies or accreditation status, the home makes sure everything is crystal clear.

-• There is a yes culture – while acknowledging that not everything will be possible, the aged care home (nursing home) gladly does its best to meet the specific individual needs and desires of every resident.
+• There is a 'yes' culture – while acknowledging that not everything will be possible, the aged care home (nursing home) gladly does its best to meet the specific individual needs and desires of every resident.

-• It is connected to its community – whether it is local business, schools, community events, market stalls, annual fetes or special celebrations, the home participates in the local community and brings the local community in.
+• It is connected to its community – whether it is local businesses, schools, community events, market stalls, annual fetes or special celebrations, the home participates in the local community and brings the local community in.

 • It is comfortable, professional and safe – the environments are pleasant, comforting and easy to move around; policies are sensible and clearly explained; and there are clear and observable practices and regulations to minimise risk, promote safety and ensure dignity for both residents and staff.